 5. Italian Greyhound

-The Italian Greyhound is known as a race dog, but it was bred as a hunting companion for humans.
+The Italian Greyhound is known as a racing dog, but it was actually bred as a hunting companion for humans.
 Its exceptional sight helps it track its prey from a distance.
 It is common for the Italian Greyhound to run off chasing animals on its own.
 Training an Italian Greyhound can be a task, and you will have to make dedicated efforts.
 Loving, obedient, and energetic, the Italian Greyhound is more suited for an active household with a big backyard.

 Italian Greyhound Details